Quantum mechanics is wrong, useless, unable to predict any atomic energies.

 Instead of impractical time-consuming configuration interaction (= CI ), one of the impractical time-consuming approximations called coupled cluster (= CC or CCSD ) theory is often used.

-The point is this coupled cluster (= CC ) theory contradicts the original Schrödinger equation, and can give wrong energies lower than the true ground state energies, which means CC is intrinsically a false theory (= CC is Not variational method, though the orthodox quantum variational method is also wrong ).
+The point is this coupled cluster (= CC ) theory contradicts the original Schrödinger equation, and can choose fake trial wavefunctions giving wrong energies lower than the true ground-state lowest energies, which means CC is intrinsically a false theory (= CC is Not variational method, though the orthodox quantum variational method is also wrong ).

 "The result is a set of equations which yield an energy that is not necessarily variational (i.e., may Not be above the true energy)" ← Coupled cluster (= CC ) is false.